 Spec KitPlan Forge

-Agent support25+ AI agents natively7 agents (Copilot, Claude, Cursor, Codex, Gemini, Windsurf, Generic)
+Agent support25+ AI agents natively7 host agents (Copilot, Claude, Cursor, Codex, Gemini, Windsurf, Generic) + 14 reviewer personas

-Review approach/speckit.analyze after buildingIndependent review in isolated session (Step 5)
+Review approach/speckit.analyze after buildingIndependent reviewer in isolated session (Step 5) + LiveGuard drift / secret / dep scans post-ship

-Memorymemory/constitution.md3-layer: Copilot Memory + session bridge + OpenBrain semantic search
+Memorymemory/constitution.mdShared across all four stations: Copilot Memory + session bridge + OpenBrain semantic search + Health DNA

 Spec Kit has the bigger ecosystem and broader agent support.
-Plan Forge goes deeper on runtime enforcement and enterprise quality gates.
+Plan Forge goes deeper on runtime enforcement, post-ship watch, and enterprise quality gates — the whole SDLC, not just the build.
 Both are free.
 Both are MIT licensed.
 You genuinely can't go wrong with either.

 The Combined Workflow